MicrosoftDocs/biztalk-docs/biztalk/core/known-issues-in-the-bam-portal.md

  **Cause**

- When running [!INCLUDE[btsWinVista](../includes/btswinvista-md.md)] or [!INCLUDE[btsWinSvr2k8](../includes/btswinsvr2k8-md.md)] and Internet Explorer 7 or Internet Explorer 8 with the security level set to low, Web requests are executed with low privileges.
+ When running Internet Explorer with the security level set to low, Web requests are executed with low privileges.
 To fulfill the Windows integrated security challenge, Internet Explorer passes a user token with low privileges.

  If you are using Internet Explorer on the same computer as the one on which the BAM portal is installed, and you set the security level in Internet Explorer to low, the portal impersonates the user with the low privileges token.
 This token does not have the permissions to write to the event log.
 If the portal encounters an error, it attempts to log it to the event log and will fail since the reduced privileges of the user token are not sufficient to access the event log.